-Our client had an accident while working in a McDonald’s restaurant in Cornwall.
+Our client had an accident at McDonald’s while working in the restaurant.

 The floor had recently been mopped by one of her colleagues who had left the floor excessively wet.
 She had also failed to put out “wet floor” warning signs.

 McDonald’s denied that the floor was wet, despite what was stated in their own accident book and safety meeting notes.
 In addition McDonald’s notification to the Health & Safety Executive confirmed that the floor was wet.